-As we prepare to embark on another summer season, I am making plans to return to my favourite summer destination, Elba, and I want to share some of the places I love to visit on this beautiful island.
+As we embark on another summer season, I have had the privilege to return to my all-time favourite summer destination, Elba.
+Here's my round-up of I want to the places I love to visit most on this beautiful island.

 The island of Elba (or Isola d’Elba to the locals) is a small island located in the Tuscan Archipelago only 10km away from the mainland Italian port of Piombino.
 The most popular route to the island is to fly to Pisa Airport, where Powder Byrne will arrange a private taxi transfer to Piombino.
 Here you board a ferry to Portoferraio and take in the stunning surroundings as the island comes into view.

 Portoferraio is the town to which Napoleon Bonaparte was exiled in 1814 and is steeped in history.
 If you need a break from the beach, the museum dedicated to Napoleon’s time on the island is a fascinating way to spend an afternoon.